-Activists wonder why political donor wasn’t arrested sooner
+2 died before political donor’s arrest.
+Some question delay

 Prosecutors declined to bring charges a year after Moore’s death, but another investigation began after Dean died.
 In July, deputies approached a federal-state task force on opioid overdoses, which agreed to take the case, DEA spokesman Kyle Mori said.

 Attorney Ambrosio Rodriguez, a former Riverside County prosecutor, said it was unusual for federal prosecutors to take over a state investigation.
-He said he didn’t buy Lacey’s statements about the evidence and said her explanation for passing the case to federal prosecutors was “disingenuous.”
+He said he didn’t buy Lacey’s statements about a lack of admissible evidence and that her explanation for passing the case to federal prosecutors was “disingenuous.”

 “No one is pickier about what cases they file than the federal government,” Rodriguez said.
 “It’s a known thing in criminal law that the federal government only files perfect cases. … They want two helpings of all the evidence in the world.”